gray rectangle with angle

 It’s common to see two-person OTR teams on the road instead of just solo drivers.
 With someone else driving the route, the team can operate in shifts, ensuring they stay compliant with driving regulations without losing time on the road.

-OTR drivers haul all types of freight, including heavy machinery, vehicles, construction materials, and consumer goods.
 Many truck drivers get their start as an OTR driver.
 But plenty of seasoned drivers pursue an OTR career because there is always a high demand for OTR drivers, and they can often earn higher salaries.

-OTR trucking vs. regional trucking vs. local trucking
+OTR vs. regional and local trucking

 Regional trucking